 Small to medium-sized enterprises are increasingly seeking Managed Service Providers (MSPs) to help them keep their multiplatform endpoints continuously patched and compliant.

-Using BigFix, MSPs can manage hundreds of thousands of endpoints via a single, low-cost, management server per 300K endpoints that is routinely supported by a single FTE and a multi-tenant platform that supports either centralized or delegated administration models.
+Using BigFix, MSPs can manage hundreds of thousands of endpoints via a single, low-cost, management server per 300,000 endpoints that is routinely supported by a single FTE and providing support either centralized or delegated administration models.
 All of this translates into offering the highest quality service at the lowest total cost of ownership, resulting in more cost-effective solutions for end customers.

 BigFix is typically installed in a centralized architecture like the one shown below.
 BigFix can manage thousands of separate customer environments – each with thousands of managed endpoints – without requiring a VPN connection to each client by leveraging BigFix relays.
 A BigFix relay is any managed endpoint with additional responsibilities that can also work as a distribution point.
 BigFix can also manage ‘roaming’ endpoints at home, offices, hotels, and cafes.

 A single BigFix Enterprise Server at the MSP’s central site can manage up to 300,000 endpoints.